ballweera/play-gomvpkg/README.md

 gomvpkg -from github.com/ballweera/play-gomvpkg/common/consumer -to github.com/ballweera/play-gomvpkg/kafka
 ```

-After followed above steps, you should message that `github.com/[your git account]/play-gomvpkg/common/consumer` is renamed to `github.com/[your git account]/play-gomvpkg/kafka` and related files are moved to `kafka` directory.
+After followed above steps, you should see message to confirm that `github.com/[your git account]/play-gomvpkg/common/consumer` is renamed to `github.com/[your git account]/play-gomvpkg/kafka` and related files are moved to `kafka` directory.